bretlowery/flan/README.md

 ### Future Enhancements
 Definitely:

-1. Integrations: Splunk, QRadar, LogRhythm, SolarWinds, LogStash/ELK, Graylog, LOGalyze, ManageEngine, FluentD, Apache Flume, RabbitMQ, Redis Pub/Sub, Apache Kafka, Apache Pulsar, Apache Nifi are a few off the top of my head.
+1. Integrations: ActiveMQ/Amazon MQ, other AWS services (one or more of SQS, EventBridge, IoT Events), Redis Pub/Sub, FluentD, Apache Flume, RabbitMQ, Apache Pulsar, Apache Nifi are a few off the top of my head and in no particular order.
+I've removed some things I had on this list: Graylog, ELK, etc. as I'm not sure those are the right sinks solving the right use cases for this.
+If you want an integration, ask, or submit a PR.

-2. Could always use tuning.
+2. Could always use tuning/refactoring.
+Ongoing effort.
+Warning: I tend to refactor every couple of releases.

 Possibly: